St. Swithin’s Church, Lincoln

 Re-roofing works to tower at St Faith’s Church, Lincoln

 Works are due to start on site within the next two weeks in order to re-roof the existing slate tower roof of St Faith’s Church, situated on the west end of Lincoln city centre.
 Because of both age (nail sickness) and storm damage it is vital that the roof undergoes immediate repairs, to prevent slates falling onto the pedestrian pavement and road below.
-The works will be carried out by PRS Roofing Services Ltd, whom has recently completed another roof repair project at St Mary Magdalene church, located on Lincoln’s Bailgate.
+The works will be carried out by Pearce Roofing Services Ltd, whom has recently completed another roof repair project at St Mary Magdalene church, located on Lincoln’s Bailgate.

 Heritage Lottery Funding Helps Save Gothic Gem

 The Heritage Lottery Fund have just announced a substantial grant to boost fundraising already successfully carried out by the local community towards the repair of St Peters’ Church in Raithby cum Maltby.